- Minnesota Breeding Bird Distribution

 An open-cup nest placed on the ground, nestled within the ground litter and often located under a small shrub; occasionally it is placed within a low bush or in a tangle of vegetation less than 2 m from the ground.

 A bird with many identities, the Eastern Towhee was known as the Red-eyed Towhee in the early twentieth century and the Rufous-sided Towhee until 1995.
 Biologists then separated the western form of the species, the Spotted Towhee, into a distinct species.
 Other common names included Ground Robin, in reference to its ground-nesting and ground-foraging habits, and Chewink, a phonetic interpretation of its distinctive call note.
 Roberts (1932) knew the bird as the Red-eyed Towhee and described it as a statewide summer resident.
 Nesting was confirmed (nests with eggs) in 6 counties that stretched from Wabasha County in the southeast north to Hennepin, Ramsey, and Sherburne Counties and then north to Crow Wing and Marshall Counties.
 A nest with eggs was also reported at Cass Lake and nesting was inferred (young out of nest and adult carrying food) in Itasca County, Itasca State Park, and in the vicinity of Lake Mille Lacs.
-There also were summer reports of the birds in Aitkin County (1930), along the Iron Range (as of 1906), and along the Canadian border.
+There also were summer reports of the birds in Aitkin County (1930) and along the Canadian border.

 By the late 1920s, Roberts noted a significant decline in the statewide population.
 “The Towhee was formerly an abundant bird in all suitable places but has decreased greatly in numbers in recent years and is now common only locally.”
 He attributed the decline, in part, to increasing development but believed it didn’t fully account for the decrease he was observing.
 Plenty of suitable habitat still appeared to be available.
 Because it is a ground-nesting bird, Roberts lamented that “many stray cats and dogs, the inevitable accompaniment of civilization, may be a factor in the partial disappearance of this and other ground-nesting birds.”